 This is the 2015 version of this glossary.
 The definitions in this glossary were initially generated by the students in a senior-level class studying air quality and atmospheric chemistry at Sam Houston State University during the spring of 1995 in a course entitled Environmental Science 440/Chemistry 442, AIR QUALITY.
 In the main, they wrote these definitions as part of a class requirement, and that process has continued.
 They are updated almost every year.
 The references found at the end of most entries are an effort to supply additional resources for each of the terms.
 No supposition of comprehensiveness or absolute correctness can be assumed in any way.
 Many of the glossary entries have hypertext links to other sites on the Internet.
 These external links were valid in the spring of 2015.

-The 2014 version was created in the nineteenth year for this project and is dedicated to the SHSU Air Quality students who are its authors.
+The 2015 version was created in the twentieth year for this project and is dedicated to the SHSU Air Quality students who are its authors.

 Click on a letter to find definitions that begin with that letter.